beginning of content

 Key facts

-- Thrush is a common yeast infection of the vulva and vagina.
+• Thrush is a common infection caused by too much candida (yeast) in the vagina.

-- Most thrush is caused by candida albicans.
+• Most thrush is caused by a kind of yeast called Candida albicans.

 What is vaginal thrush?

-Thrush is a common yeast infection of the vulva and vagina.
-It’s easily treated and can be prevented.
+Thrush is a common yeast infection caused by having too much candida (yeast) in the vagina.
 It is also called vaginal candidiasis.

-Candida exists in many areas of your body, but especially in your vagina, anus and mouth.
-Candida can cause problems when it grows out of control in these areas.
-It can cause infections such as thrush or oral thrush.
+Candida exists in many areas of your body, especially in your vagina, gastrointestinal tract (gut) and mouth.
+Candida can cause problems when it grows out of control.
+It can cause infections such as vaginal or oral thrush.

-Vaginal thrush can affect females of any age, although it is more common in females who get periods.
-It is unusual in females who have not yet begun their periods and after menopause.
+Vaginal thrush can happen at any age, but it is most common in people who have regular periods.
+It is uncommon before puberty and after menopause.

 What are the symptoms of vaginal thrush?

-Vaginal thrush can be present with no symptoms.
-This does not require treatment.
+Vaginal thrush can be present without symptoms.
+This does not usually need treatment.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.